ctindel/fastcombeat/README.md

 ![Fastcombeat Dashboard Screenshot](/fastcombeat_dashboard.png?raw=true "Fastcombeat Dashboard")

 Fastcombeat estimates your internet download speed by performing a series of downloads from Netflix servers.
-Since there is no way for your ISP to cheat it or give the traffice priority without making your Netflix speeds faster in general, it is a very nice way to measure your real download speeds.
+Since there is no way for your ISP to cheat it or give the traffic priority without making your Netflix speeds faster in general, it is a very nice way to measure your real download speeds.
 For more information see [https://fast.com](https://fast.com/).

 Besides all of the typical beats configuration options, there is one more configuration option fastcombeat.use_ssl which should be set either to true or false to tell fastcombeat whether to use http or https endpoints for the speed test.